Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 An opportunity to deepen understanding of cultural diversity

-Shimane Prefecture is a place where you can experience the true essence of Japan, filled with tranquil nature, ancient history, and cultural experiences that are often overlooked in modern Japan.
-For foreign tourists, Shimane Prefecture is truly an "unknown gem," where you can avoid the tourist crowds and enjoy a more authentic and moving experience.
-With English support becoming more widespread, you can enjoy a safe, secure, and emotionally fulfilling trip.
-The next time you visit Japan, why not add Shimane to your list of destinations?
+Shimane Prefecture is a place packed with tranquil nature, ancient history, and cultural experiences that are often overlooked in modern Japan.
+For foreign tourists, it is like an "unknown gem" where they can enjoy a more authentic and moving experience while avoiding the crowds of tourist spots.

 We hope that you will also discover new knowledge from the #tag keywords below.